Growing Strawberries in South Australia

 Plastic mulch, with holes perforated for the plants is an option.
 This will help to control weeds and keeps the plants warm, but it can also impact soil health negatively, and does not biodegrade.
 The natural alternative is clean straw mulch, which can be added closely around the plants.
 Pine needle mulch around the plants is also beneficial, as it increases soil acidity.

+Different varieties will be ready to harvest at different times.
+Most strawberries ripen in spring, but some varieties may produce fruit all the way into autumn.
 You can expect to pick the first fruit 20-35 days after the flowers appear.
-Wait until the fruit is shiny and deep red and then pick them by cutting the stem.
+Wait until the fruit are shiny and have developed a good colour and then pick them by cutting the stem.
 Once picked, they will keep in the refrigerator for 3 -5 days.

 Viral infestations can be caused by aphids.
 Use soap sprays, or manually remove the aphids.